When Is the Best Time

 - Sun protection and sunscreen, there isn't much shelter

-- Insect repellent or you may get eaten up after rainfall
+- Insect repellent, or you may get eaten up after rainfall

 - Either rain poncho or clothes to change - You'll definitely get soaked!
-If you plan to make a boat trip, wear already your swimsuit and flip flops for the boat tour and carry a towel
+If you plan to make a boat trip, already wear your swimsuit and flip flops for the boat tour and carry a towel

 Iguazu Falls National Park Facts